 Windows 10 users often come across the Windows driver removal problem.
 Due to the automatic backup feature, Windows 10 will prevent users from completely removing drivers and will restore the driver installations when the drivers are deleted or broken.
 This may trigger a failure of uninstalling problematic drivers.

-The two solutions can help to delete a certain device, but you cannot completely remove the driver when you improperly install the program, especially with the second method.
+The three solutions above can help to delete a certain device, but you cannot completely remove the driver when you improperly install the program, especially with the first method.
 After you restart the machine, Windows 10 will still recognize the broken, incorrectly configured or incompatible driver, even if you've installed the appropriate one.

 Windows 10 will detect drivers stored in C:\Windows\System32\Drivers during the PC startup, which has not been removed actually.
 Besides, if there is a damaged driver, Windows 10 will restore the working one from a backup folder during the restart.